nour-elrifaii/InMindlab1/README.md

 This filter finds and runs the registered IValidor.
 If it contains errors, it returns a message with the error details.

 ## Reflection & Generic Type
 The Person class was created to create a generic mapper with the student class.
 ObjectMapperService in Services contains a simple mapper.
 It uses reflection to create a new instance of a target type and copy over values for properties that share the same names.
-This is tested in the "mapStudenttoPerson" endpoint, where the request takes a stduent and send sback a person.
+This is tested in the "mapStudentToPerson" endpoint, where the request takes a stduent and send sback a person.